 I believe in a human's right to their life and to not be killed.
 By definition, life is the quality that distinguishes a vital and functional being from a dead body.
 Therefore, personally, I believe that life begins at the heartbeat.
 With the federalist and Constitutional approach, states can administer policy in a way that minimizes the federal governments role in our lives, including ending taxpayer funded abortion.

 I mean climate change -- Look, there is a lot of conflicting information out there.
 The federal government doesn't have a role in forcing personal responsibility when it comes to taking care of the environment, and I care about the environment, that's why I don't want the government involved.
-It is a shame we only have eleven years and two months left to live, otherwise we could more thoroughly debate this...
+We need people who are shouting the loudest to take personal responsibility, and we need to rely on the court system to address dumping and pollution by examining the violated property rights of the defendants.